frebbles/docker-zephyr-offline/README.md

 ```

 ## Running zephyr builds
+The intended operation is that on your local machine you would have a Zephyr application or working directory,
+this would be the <local path to zephyr working dir> and would be mapped using the command below
+to /workdir in the docker container.
+All compiles/builds would then be kept persistent in your local
+machine environment and the build environment would remain unchanged.

-This image can be used for development and building zephyr samples and tests,
+This image can be used for development and building zephyr applications, samples and tests,
 for example:

 ```